naninovel/docs/docs/guide/configuration.md

 Initial Position | (0.0, 0.0, -10.0) | Initial world position of the camera.
 Background Color | RGBA(0.137, 0.122, 0.125, 1.000) | Color of the camera background layer.
 Render Texture | Null | When provided, the camera will render to the texture instead of screen.
+Default Easing | Linear | Eeasing function to use by default for all the camera modifications (changing zoom, position, rotation, etc).
 Thumbnail Resolution | (240, 140) | The resolution in which thumbnails to preview game save slots will be captured.
 Hide UI In Thumbnails | False | Whether to ignore UI layer when capturing thumbnails.